michaelfaulkner/michaelfaulkner.github.io/_pages/cv.md

 Conference organisation
 ======
+* Monte Carlo sampling: beyond the diffusive regime
+    * One-week conference at the Isaac Newton Institute in Cambridge in November 2024.
+    * Theme: non-diffusive Monte Carlo sampling from complex probability distributions.

+* CoSInES-Bayes4Health Masterclass
+    * One-week masterclass at the University of Warwick in April 2024.
+    * Theme: pedagogical talks (aimed at Bayesian statisticians) on modern simulation techniques for contemporary problems in the physical sciences.

 * Sampling methods in statistical physics and Bayesian inference
-    * One-day satellite conference at the Isaac Newton Institute in Cambridge on 18 July 2017.
+    * One-day conference at the Isaac Newton Institute in Cambridge on 18 July 2017.
     * Theme: sampling from complex probability distributions, with an emphasis on nonreversible processes.
-    * Connected scientists from statistical physics and Bayesian computation.

 Teaching
 ======
+* School of Engineering, University of Warwick, 2024 -- 2025
+  * MSc co-lecturer: give half of ES98D Particle-based Modelling.

+* School of Engineering, University of Warwick, 2023 -- 2025
+  * Third-year co-lecturer: give half of ES386 Dynamics of Vibrating Systems.

+* School of Engineering, University of Warwick, 2023 -- 2025
+  * MSc project supervisor/examiner for group and individual projects.

+* School of Engineering, University of Warwick, 2023 -- 2024
+  * MSc guest lecturer for ES98E Scientific Machine Learning.

 * School of Physics, University of Bristol, 2018 -- 2019
   * Co-supervisor: Statistical physics coding lab for third-year undergraduates.